Employer Partner Questions

 Current Student Questions

-I have recently learned that my Winter co-op position is ending early.
+I have recently learned that my co-op position is ending early due to COVID-19.
 What does that mean for me?

 We are creating flexible pathways for you to be able to start and end your work term under the typical minimum of 420 hours and are monitoring the evolving COVID-19 situation for an acceptable and safe start date.
 More information will be coming out shortly.